rgsf2025/sqlcipher-jdbc/README.md

 2. Test sqlcipher (named sqlite3) with the known et

-	 > ./sqlite3 # it should give sqlite prompt
+	 prompt> ./sqlite3 # it should give sqlite prompt

 		% .version # it should give sqlite3 version 3.50.4 (SqlCipher version 4.10.0 Community)